MacDonnell Road

 Western end of MacDonnell Road, at its junction with Garden Road.
 The building on the right is St. John Tower, which houses the headquarters of Hong Kong St. John Ambulance.

 YWCA Hong Kong headquarters at No. 1 MacDonnell Road.

 View of MacDonnell Road near its western junction with Garden Road.

 View of MacDonnell Road near MacDonnell Road Bridge.

 Hong Kong Branch of the First Church of Christ, Scientist along MacDonnell Road.

 Entrance of St. Paul's Co-educational College on MacDonnell Road.

 MacDonnell Road crosses the tracks of the Peak Tram at MacDonnell Road Bridge, near MacDonnell Road stop.
-The current bridge was built in 1938, replacing an older bridge.
+The current bridge was built in 1938, replacing an older one.

-MacDonnell Road (麥當勞道, formerly 麥當奴道) is a street in the Mid-Levels area of Hong Kong Island, Hong Kong.
+MacDonnell Road (麥當勞道, formerly 麥當奴道) is a street in the Mid-Levels area of Hong Kong Island.

-MacDonnell Road is one of the most expensive roads in Central Mid-Levels, together with Old Peak Road, Magazine Gap Road, Tregunter Path, Bowen Road, Borrett Road and May Road.
+MacDonnell Road is one of the most expensive roads in Central Mid-Levels, together with Old Peak Road, Magazine Gap Road, Tregunter Path, Bowen Road, Borrett Road, and May Road.

 Location

-Starting from Garden Road, the road runs westward in the Mid-Levels and ends in Kennedy Road.
+Starting at Garden Road, the road runs westward through the Mid-Levels before terminating at Kennedy Road.

 Name

 MacDonnell Road is named after former Hong Kong Governor Richard Graves MacDonnell, who was in office from 1866 to 1872.
 MacDonnell developed Victoria Peak during his tenure.

 Several streets in Kowloon, built in the second half of the 19th century, were given names that were duplicates of street names on Hong Kong Island.
-To avoid confusion, their names were changed in 1909, and MacDonnell Road on Kowloon was then renamed Canton Road.
+To avoid confusion, their names were changed in 1909, and MacDonnell Road in Kowloon was renamed Canton Road.

-The 1904 book English Made Easy by Mok Man Cheung was published in Hong Kong and listed MacDonnell Road as 'Mac Donald Road'.
+The 1904 book English Made Easy written by Mok Man Cheung, and published in Hong Kong, listed MacDonnell Road as 'Mac Donald Road'.

-The Chinese name of fast food chain McDonald's (麥當勞) is the same as the Chinese name of this road (麥當勞道), with "道" meaning "Road".
+The Chinese name for the fast food chain McDonald's (麥當勞) is identical to the Chinese transliteration of this road (麥當勞道), where "道" means "Road".
 The first McDonald's restaurant was opened in Hong Kong in January 1975, and the name was chosen because it represented a "well-known local street".